 In addition to the milestone payments, the Company is required to pay ALS TDI an amended annual license maintenance fee of \$0.1 million beginning on the earlier of January 1, 2022, the Company's first sublicense, or change in control, as defined in the Agreement.
-Beginning in 2022, the Company began paying the \$0.1 million annual license maintenance fee to ALS TDI.
+The Company has made a \$0.1 million annual license maintenance fee each year since 2022.